 The muscle around the little toe is the “abductor digiti minimi”.
 This muscle can help reduce the progression of this tailor’s bunion.
 If you do regular exercise this muscle then it can prevent this deformity and also help in treating the bunion.

-- Use a theraband/cloth/finger to pull out your toe out and up(as in the figure) then press down
+• Use a theraband/cloth/finger to pull your toe out and up(as in the figure) then press down

 INFORMATION FOR PATIENTS

-- A bunionette/tailor’s bunion is relatively common that is often mostly idiopathic but may associate with other generalized systemic diseases.
+• A bunionette/tailor’s bunion is relatively common and is often mostly idiopathic but may be associated with other generalized systemic diseases.

 THINK, STAND, DO ARE THREE STEPS TO DO ANY WORK